novnc/noVNC/README.md

 services.n6082.vnc     localhost:5902
 ```

-Disable a service (note that because of a limitation in  Snap it's currently not
+Disable a service (note that because of a limitation in snap it's currently not
 possible to unset config variables, setting them to blank values is the way
 to disable a service):